 The City’s Community Development Block Grant (CDBG) from the U.S. Department of Housing and Urban Development (HUD) funds all three programs.
 Moreover, the City utilizes HUD income thresholds in order to determine income eligibility.

-Household income Limit Summary for FY 2016
+Household Income Limits Summary for FY 2022

-Owner Occupied Housing Rehabilitation Program
+Owner Occupied Housing Rehabilitation Program - ON HOLD

 The Owner Occupied Housing Rehabilitation Program offers a deferred loan to income eligible homeowners to address code violations, weatherization improvements and lead-based paint hazards in their home.